jedwards1211/metacave/README.md

                     {

-                    "dir": "frontsight"     Optional enumeration - The direction of the shot's measurement.
+                    "dir": "fs"             Optional enumeration - The direction of the shot's measurement.
 There are two supported directions:
-                                            "frontsight" and "backsight".
-A frontsight means the measurements were collected from current station
+                                            "fs" and "bs", which are abbreviations for frontsight and backsight respectivly.
+A frontsight are measurements where the data was collected from current station to the next station.
+A backsight are where the data was collected from the next station to the current station.
-                                            to the next station.
-A backsight means the measurements were collected from the next station to the current station.
-If this doesn't exist, "dist" = "auto" Default value: "frontsight"
+                                            Default value: "fs"

                     "dist": 15.3            optional distance - the distance between two stations.